WHAT TOOLS AND SUPPLIES DO I NEED TO PLANT A POTTED ROSE?

 Get a soil test.
 If you have time, get a soil test and use the results to determine how to amend the soil in your entire bed prior to planting.
 My favorite soil test is by SoilKit.
 This will ensure that, if you do need to add fertilizer or other materials, you can do so at the right rate and not give your roses a hangover.

 Choose a planting site that receives a minimum of six hours of direct sunlight every day and ideally has rich, well-drained soil conditions.

 Dig a hole about three- to four-inches deeper than the pot, and six- to eight inches wider (roughly three inches on each side).
 I don’t recommend placing any synthetic fertilizer or other soil amendments, like bone or blood meal, in the planting hole.

 Sprinkle mycorrhizae fungi in the planting holeto stimulate root growth at planting.
 Follow package directions on the mycorrhizae for exact application rate.
-If you’re short on time this is not necessary step, but I’ve found it useful in giving the rose a little jumpstart to healthy growth and establish roots
+If you’re short on time you can skip this step, but I’ve found it useful in giving the rose a little jumpstart to healthy growth.

 HOW DO I PLANT MY POTTED ROSE?

 Remove the rose from the pot and position it in the center of the planting hole.
 If you have a grafted rose, in cold weather regions plant the bud union two- to three-inches below the ground.
 In warmer weather regions, I recommend you plant the bud union one- to two-inches above the ground.
 For own root roses, plant to the base of the canes.
 If you are not sure if your potted rose is own root or grafted, position it so the soil is just at the base of the canes.